Utah

 State/TerrAI ScopeRelevant LawLaw LinkEffective DateKey RequirementsEnforcements & Penalties

-UtahAI HealthcareAI Applications Related to Mental HealthUtah Code § 13-72a-101May 7, 2025Prohibits the supplier of a mental health chatbot from:
+UtahAI HealthcareAI Applications Related to Mental HealthUtah Code § 13-72a-1015/7/2025

-• Selling or sharing with any third party any individually identifiable health information of a Utah user or user input of a Utah user (with narrow exception).
+- Selling or sharing with any third party any individually identifiable health information of a Utah user or user input of a Utah user (with narrow exception).

-• Using a Utah user's input to facilitate targeted advertising.
+- Using a Utah user's input to facilitate targeted advertising.

-• Advertising a specific product or service to a Utah user in a conversation unless an appropriate disclaimer is provided identifying the relevant advertisement and any agreement / sponsorship to promote it.
+- Advertising a specific product or service to a Utah user in a conversation unless an appropriate disclaimer is provided identifying the relevant advertisement and any agreement / sponsorship to promote it.

 Requires a mental health chatbot to clearly and conspicuously disclose that it is an AI technology (and not a human) to users before they begin to use the chatbot, upon commencement of any chatbot session (if the user has not accessed the chatbot within the previous 7 days), and whenever a user asks whether they are interacting with AI.